Opportunities

 Jobs

-Hawai‘i Appleseed is committed to a more socially and economically just Hawai‘i, where everyone has genuine opportunities to achieve economic security and fulfill their potential.
-We change policies, systems, and narratives by conducting data analysis and research, educating policymakers and the public, engaging in collaborative problem solving and coalition building, and building community leaders.
+Hawai‘i Appleseed (HA) is committed to a more socially and economically just Hawai‘i, where everyone has enough to live happy, healthy and creative lives.
+We change systems to address inequity and foster greater opportunity by conducting data analysis and research to address income inequality, educating policymakers and the public, engaging in collaborative problem solving and coalition building, and advocating for policy and systems change.

 The right candidate will have the following strengths and qualifications:

-An understanding of the unique social, political, cultural, and systemic issues that affect Hawaiʻi’s communities.
+An understanding of Hawai‘i’s unique social, political, cultural, and systemic issues that affect policy and the well-being of marginalized communities.

 Fellowships ↓